Rates & Yield Curve — US Treasuries

 The Rates & Yield Curve section of the terminal displays four US Treasury nominal yields (3-month T-Bill, 2-year Note, 5-year Note, 10-year Bond), a canvas-drawn yield curve connecting them, and a table of three key spreads: the 2Y–10Y domestic spread, the US–Germany 10Y differential, and the US–Japan 10Y differential.

-Data comes from Stooq and is updated daily.
+Data comes from yfinance and updates every 5 minutes during market hours.
 The yield curve canvas visualizes the slope and shape of the curve in real time, making it immediately obvious whether the curve is normal, flat, or inverted.

 The Four Tenors — What Each Measures